kenneth-man/CPP_Udemy/General_Notes.md

 <br>

 ## What is a Reference?
+### An alias for an already existing variable.
+Once a reference is initialized to a variable, it cannot be changed to refer to another variable
 ![](./img/reference.png)

 ### (A) !!! **Address Operator** and **Reference Operator** are different but share the same operator `&`.
 Reference is during variable declaration